-The State Transportation Budget Act and other appropriations acts for the State Fiscal Biennium commencing July 1, 2015 and ending June 30, 2017 includes State highway appropriations of approximately \$1.26 billion for Fiscal Year 2017 and federal highway appropriations of approximately \$1.22 billion for Fiscal Year 2017.
+The State Transportation Budget Act for the State Fiscal Biennium commencing July 1, 2017 and ending June 30, 2019 includes State highway appropriations of approximately \$1.232 billion for Fiscal Year 2018 and \$1.230 billion for Fiscal Year 2019.
+The Act also provides Federal highway appropriations of approximately \$1.385 billion for Fiscal Year 2018 and \$1.422 billion for Fiscal Year 2019.
 There can be no assurances that these levels of State highway and federal highway funds will be available to the Contracting Authority in the future.